cds-snc/notification-api/.github/ISSUE_TEMPLATE/story-template.md

 <!--_**Required**_
 - e.g. when I send an email using an identifier, we retrieve the user’s email address in VA Profile and successfully deliver the email to that recipient-->

+- [ ] This work is added to the sprint review slide deck (key win bullet point and demo slide)

 ## QA Considerations
 <!--